• March 20-22, 2026

 • Please have whatever item you want autographed ready to be signed by the time you reach the front of the line. (e.g. Remove CD sleeves/DVD cover from their cases before you get to the guest.)

 • Out of courtesy to those in line behind you, please try not to take up a lot of the guests’ time when you reach the front of the line.
 To save time, you can think of what you want to say to the guest as having a 30 second limit, and try writing it down before you get there.
+If you can’t catch your guest at their table to ask a question, you are welcome to ask them questions at their panels also.

 Dress Code & Cosplay Policies